ImadItQ/Assessment-KYE/README.md

 # Assessment-KYE
-About page web page template for assessment.
+About page template for assessment.